inivekin/abosa/abosa.typ

 But logic o machinery
-thinks what tae do, nae why tae be, an executes inputs only, wi lack o teleology.
-Alike cancers which only grow
-wi sole concern tae spread its blight, a perfect reproduction o assumptions faulty owersight.
+thinks what tae do, nae why tae be, an executes inputs only, wi lack o teleology, alike cancers which only grow wi sole concern tae spread its blight, a perfect reproduction o assumptions faulty owersight.